JSintos/AAF-Maker/README.md

 tsc
 ```

 4. Run the server.
-Do note the server runs on port 3000.
+Do note that the server runs on port 3000.
 This can be changed by editing the port number inside `./src/app.ts`.

 ```
 node ./dist/app.js